The Whiteside Institute for Clinical Research: A collaboration of St. Luke’s and the University of Minnesota Medical School, Duluth Campus

 The Whiteside Institute for Clinical Research was created by a generous trust from Muriel Whiteside to St. Luke’s Hospital, Clinics and Foundation and the University of Minnesota Medical School, Duluth Campus.
 It was Miss Whiteside’s desire that the two organizations work together to support patient-oriented clinical research with a special emphasis in the areas of cancer, lung and heart disease.
 Since its inception in 1996, the Whiteside Institute has successfully promoted research in these and other specialty areas by awarding seventy-two Whiteside Grants totaling almost a million dollars and has further supported research through our Whiteside Technical Grants.
 Together these programs have resulted in 55 peer-reviewed publications, 2 patents, and a total of nearly 9.4 million dollars in leveraged grant money.

 The Whiteside Institute is St. Luke's Research Department providing comprehensive research services throughout the institution with staff of more than ten people.
-Information and activities at St. Luke's Hospitals and Clinics can be found at this link.
+Find more information and activities at St. Luke's Hospitals and Clinics.

 Whiteside Lab Services

 - Nanosight: experimental design and analysis using the Nanosight NS300

 - Flow cytometry: experimental design and analysis using the Sony SH800 Flow Cytometer

 - Human subjects study coordination